OSAMA263/random/README.md

 -slides images from diffrent Y position when u scroll -slider X position when you scrollY
--layout card when you click on a card it makes the card travel anywhere u want(notreally) buts ites cool and i like it
+-layout card when you click on a card it makes the card travel anywhere u want(notreally) buts ites cool and i like it -(check active link) whey we scroll to a specific section or we click on a link it activte the underline line